katharinalisalin/demo-bug-template/docs/faq/insiders-version.md

 > While sponsoring specific goals directly may not be possible, our sponsoring goals are connected to specific features or development goals aligned with the project's roadmap.
-You can find an [overview of these sponsoring goals] and their associated features on our website.Insider users have early access to all already developed features, including those associated with higher funding goals that will be reached later.
+You can find an [overview of these sponsoring goals] and their associated features on our website.
+Insider users have early access to all already developed features, including those associated with higher funding goals that will be reached at a later stage.
 If you're interested in accessing these features, becoming a sponsor is the way to go.
-If you have a feature in mind that needs to be added to the list, we encourage you to [initiate a new discussion].
+If you have a feature in mind that you would like to see on the list, we encourage you to [initiate a new discussion] to evaluate it with others.

   [overview of these sponsoring goals]: https://squidfunk.github.io/mkdocs-material/insiders/#goals
   [initiate a new discussion]: https://github.com/squidfunk/mkdocs-material/discussions/new/chooses